Visual-Attention-Network/VAN-Jittor/README.md

 CUB is a widely-used dataset for fine-grained visual categorization task.

+## Requirement

+1. Jittor
+2. Jimm

 ## Results

 | VAN-Base | 87.6 |
 | -------- | ---- |

+More results will come soon.